tylermystery/builder/spec_sheet.md

 User selections can be saved, generating a unique, shareable URL.
 A dropdown menu in the header will display saved sessions, allowing a user to load a previous plan.

 ### Hierarchical Catalog Display
 The catalog is organized as a hierarchy of interactive items.
-Items can be either **Groupings** or final **Bookable Items**.
+Items can be either **Groupings** (e.g., "Activities") or final **Bookable Items** (e.g., "Escape Room").
 This structure allows users to navigate from broad categories to specific details.

 ### The Interactive Card
 Every item in the catalog is presented on a versatile "Interactive Card."
 The card's appearance and functionality adapt based on the item it represents.
 All cards feature a **Heart (❤️) icon** for universal selection.